 You can also fly around the island, but there’s only one airline (Air Madagascar), and most routes cost around 200 euros per leg.

 Going with the flow is key here if you want to travel solo.
 You either have to pick a small area to cover or have a month or more set aside to explore Madagascar thoroughly.

 So, what should you do?

 If you’re really looking for some rugged, old-school independent travel, Madagascar is the place to do it.
 If you have lots of time and are up for a real challenge, go solo but give yourself plenty of time to do so — and learn French!
 (I really can’t stress the need for knowing French.
 Outside the big towns and a few tourist areas, English is barely spoken.)
 You’ll cover slightly more ground and have a lot more freedom if you rent a car and driver.
 There’s plenty of cheap guesthouses and restaurants around so you won’t need to look far and wide for a place to stay or a meal.

 If you aren’t looking for that kind of rugged experience and would like something more organized, a tour is the best – and really only – option.
 I wanted a tour to help me get the lay of the land and answer all my questions about the country.
 Additionally, I don’t speak French and didn’t have a lot of time.
 A tour was a great orientation to a country that was an enigma to me.
 It was a wonderful way to meet people in a destination with few independent travelers.
 (One thing to remember is that the clientele of the tours here is older and the tours cater to that in their itineraries, activities, and accommodation.
 The tours here aren’t designed for active backpackers.)

-If I went back, I’d go by myself but I’m glad I went with a tour on my first visit.
+If I went back, I’d go by myself and explore with a car but I’m glad I went with a tour on my first visit.